Made available with the permission of the World Future Society, Bethesda, MD

 For many people the prospect of the future is dimmed by what they see as a moral breakdown of our society at both the public and private level.
 My research, over more than 20 years as a psychologist interested in human values, indicates that something is indeed happening to human values, but it is not so much a collapse in the fiber of man as a sign of human health and intelligence.
 My research indicates that man is learning that values and ways of living which were good for him at one period in his development are no longer good because of the changed condition of his existence.
 He is recognizing that the old values are no longer appropriate, but he has not yet understood the new.

 The error which most people make when they think about human values is that they assume the nature of man is fixed and there is a single set of human values by which he should live.
-Such and assumption does not fit with my research.
-My data indicate that man's nature is and open, constantly evolving system, a system which proceeds by quantum jumps from one steady state system to the next through a hierarchy of ordered systems.
+Such an assumption does not fit with my research.
+My data indicate that man's nature is an open, constantly evolving system, a system which proceeds by quantum jumps from one steady state system to the next through a hierarchy of ordered systems.

 Briefly, what I am proposing is that the psychology of the mature human being is an unfolding, emergent, oscillating, spiraling process marked by progressive subordination of older, lower-order behavior systems to newer, higher-order systems as man's existential problems change.
 These systems alternate between focus upon the external world, and attempts to change it, and focus upon the inner world, and attempts to come to peace with it, with the means to each end changing in each alternatively prognostic system.
 Thus, man tends, normally, to change his psychology as the conditions of his existence change.
 Each successive state, or level of existence, is a state through which people pass on the way to other states of equilibrium.
 When a person is centralized in one state of existence, he has a total psychology which is particular to that state.
 His feelings, motivations, ethics and values, biochemistry, degree of neurological activation, learning systems, belief systems, conception of mental health, ideas as to what mental illness is and how it should be treated, preferences for and conceptions of management, education, economic and political theory and practice, etc., are all appropriate to that state.